Facilities

 Low level tables and chairs are used and children sit together in small groups, fully supervised by staff, to eat.
 They are encouraged to help set up for snack times and mealtimes and serve/feed themselves as much as possible.
 A range of food is available and menus are communicated with parents and staff in advance.

-Mack Tots use the main garden and also visit the local park regularly.
+Mack Tots spend time in the garden and also visit the local park regularly.

 Mini Macks